We don't just talk cars ... we teach how to buy them.

 Overall Cons: Tight second and third-row seats, ride quality and handling better in some rivals, below-average fuel economy.

 Nissan Titan: Introduced in 2004 and manufactured here in the states in Canton, Mississippi, the Titan quickly won praise for its power, cabin comfort and both on-road and off-road handling (among its awards ...
 Edmunds.com "Editors Most Wanted" award winner).
 Whether you're looking for towing power, hauling space or just comfortable driving, the relatively new-guy-on-the-block Titan is a serious contender.

-The Titan made its debut for the 2004 model year.
-Currently, the Titan is available in both extended-cab (King Cab) and crew cab styles, each with two bed lengths.
+Produced through 2015, this first-generation Titan can be found in both extended-cab (King Cab) and crew cab styles, each with two bed lengths.
 There is also a choice between standard and long-wheelbase versions (20 inches longer).
 A used Titan King Cab is offered with either a 6.5 or 8-foot bed, while crew cab beds are both 1 foot shorter.
 However, 2007 and earlier models were offered in a single wheelbase length only and did not have the two different bed lengths.

 Powering these used Titans is a powerful 5.6 liter V8 engine that produces 317 horsepower and 385 pound-feet of torque.
 It's mated with a five-speed automatic transmission that also features a tow/haul mode used when carrying or pulling heavy loads.
 And all models can be found in either two-wheel or four-wheel drive forms.
 The most significant changes since took place in the 2008 model year when it received an interior and exterior styling refresh, some new features (including Bluetooth connectivity and satellite radio) and the long-wheelbase model.

 Overall Pros: Powerful engine, smooth ride, roomy and functional cabin.